-Flawless: Just a step down from internally flawless, a flawless diamond(FL) is still an extremely rare grade to find with no inclusions or blemishes on the outside of the diamond.
+- Flawless: Just a step down from internally flawless, a flawless diamond(FL) is still an extremely rare grade to find with no inclusions or blemishes on the outside of the flawless diamonds.

-VS2: The lower grade of the VS clarity group, VS2 inclusions are usually large enough to be quickly spotted using a standard jeweler's loupe.
-That being said, gemstones in the VS2 group still lack obvious inclusions and are "eye-clean".
+- VS2: The lower grade of the VS diamond clarity group, VS2 diamond inclusions are usually large enough to be quickly spotted using a standard jeweler’s loupe.
+That being said, gemstones in the VS2 diamond group still lack obvious inclusions and are “eye-clean”.

-SI2: SI2 diamonds can be something of a gamble.
-While they can come at an incredible price, it's likely that they also have several noticeable inclusions.
-While eye-clean SI2 stones exist, over 70% are not.
-Inclusions in an SI2 diamond also tend to be more obvious and darker than that of an SI1.
+- SI2: An SI2 diamond can be something of a gamble.
+While they can come at an incredible price, it’s likely that they also have several noticeable inclusions.
+While eye-clean SI2 clarity stones exist, over 70% are not.
+Taking all SI diamonds into consideration, inclusions in an SI2 diamond also tend to be more obvious and darker than that of an SI1.

-I1: Included to the 1st degree, I1 diamonds have noticeable inclusions under a standard jeweler's loupe and are seldom eye-clean.
+- I1: Included to the 1st degree, I1 clarity diamonds have noticeable inclusions under a standard jeweler’s loupe and are seldom eye-clean diamonds.

 How Are Clarity Grades Determined?

-Diamond clarity grades are determined using the GIA system which takes into consideration the stone's size, nature, color, position and number of clarity characteristics detectable under 10x magnification.
-Grading is determined on a case by case basis and one stone's clarity grade doesn't always come down to the same factor as that of another.
+Diamond clarity grading is determined using the GIA system which takes into consideration the diamond size, nature, diamond color, position and the number of clarity characteristics detectable under 10x magnification.
+Grading is determined on a case by case basis and one stone’s clarity grade doesn’t always come down to the same factor as that of another.

-The GIA system was developed to protect the consumer and to ensure that all jewelers can communicate effectively when grading a diamond by using the same terminology.
+The GIA system was developed to protect the consumer and to ensure that all jewelers can communicate effectively when grading a natural or lab diamond by using the same terminology.

 Most importantly, the clarity scale allows consumers to buy fine jewelry with confidence.